 Due to the extension of the latest western education during the 19th century, a large number of Indians needed a modern, secular, democratic and nationalist political perspective.
 The extension and fame of the English language aided freedom fighters of different linguistic regions to interact with each other.
 Modern education also created a certain consistency and section of perspective and interests among the educated Indians.
 This English-educated intelligentsia formed the core for the newly-arising political disruption, and it was this group of the society that yielded the leadership to the Indian political guild.

 3. Development of Means of Transport:

-These reform movements quested to remove social iniquity which splitted the Indian society.
-This had the impact of bringing different groups of the society together.
+These reform movements quested to remove social iniquity which split the Indian society.
+This had the impact of bringing different groups of society together.
 Since many reform movements withdrew their motivation from India’s rich cultural heritage, these boosted pan-Indian emotions and sparked nationalism.

 5. Development of Media, Newspaper and Magazines:

 With the emergence of the modern press, both English and Vernacular, the latter half of the 19th century sighted an unmatched enlargement of Indian-owned English and Vernacular newspapers.
 The Indian Press played a memorable role in rallying public judgement, collocating political movements, fighting out public judgements and fostering nationalism.